TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Results

 The MBA dataset's analysis underscores the importance of \texttt{activation\_function} as 0.11, \texttt{num\_feedforward\_layers} as 0.07, and \texttt{dropout\_rate} as 0.07, indicating the need for a complex model architecture to effectively learn from multivariate ECG time series.

-In the SMAP dataset, \texttt{gaussian\_noise} with importance 0.53 is paramount, highlighting the model's need to handle noisy environmental data effectively.
+In the SMAP dataset, \texttt{gaussian\_noise} with importance 0.53 highlights the model's ability to handle noisy environmental data effectively.
 Additionally, \texttt{batch\_size} with importance 0.07 influences the model's performance, reflecting the impact of batch processing on training.

 The WADI dataset, with its extensive sensor network, prioritizes \texttt{activation\_function} with importance 0.16 and \texttt{dropout\_rate} with importance 0.08 to maintain model robustness and prevent overfitting in high-dimensional spaces.